What are the Best Prebiotics for Dogs?

 - Decreasing the risk of digestive tract disease

 Considering that 80% of the dog’s immune system is located in the GI tract, maintaining a healthy digestive system is closely related to supporting a strong immune response.

 What’s the Difference Between Prebiotics and Probiotics for Dogs?

 In a nutshell, probiotics are live cultures that introduce new and good microorganisms in the gut while prebiotics serve as food sources for the already present beneficial microbiome.

-Health Benefits of Prebiotics for Dogs
+What are the Benefits of Prebiotics for Dogs?

 Prebiotics do more than just feed the good bacteria in the gut.
 They are a standalone health booster and provide the following benefits:

 - Support Fermentation and Healthy Digestion.
 Prebiotics support the fermentation processes in the colon and have a direct impact on stool quality.
 When used regularly and in combination with probiotics, prebiotics can prevent and manage loose stool and diarrhea.
 Overall speaking, prebiotics are critical for normal and regular digestion.

 - Increase the Nutrient Absorption.
 Prebiotics can change the pH in the intestines and modulate the composition of gut microorganisms.
 As a result, they make the intestines more conducive to nutrient absorption.
 Namely, instead of just passing through the intestines, prebiotics make the nutrients more likely to get absorbed and utilized by the dog’s body.

 - Prevent and Manage Intestinal Disorders.
 A healthy gut is the brick and mortar of a healthy digestive tract.
 Keeping the good and bad bacteria balanced and supporting the normal digestion and absorption processes is a good starting point for both preventing and managing disorders affecting the different parts of the dog’s GI tract.